dbsafe/intaker-demo/IntakerDemos/IntakerAWSLambda/Readme.md

-This project demonstrates how to use the Intaker library in an AWS Lambda.
+This project demonstrates how to use the Intaker library with AWS Lambda.

 The projects was created from the project template `AWS Lambda Empty Function Project`